Happy Halloween, coin collectors!

 On the jack-o’lantern side, the round also includes “HALLOWEEN” at the top, with a spider dangling from a web on each side and the “2019” year-date at the bottom.

 The round’s weight and fineness are included in tombstones on the opposite side, which also includes “BEAVER BULLION” at the top and a serial number at the bottom.

 “Normally, with hand-engraved pieces I’ve made in the past, I’m basically marking the surface,” said Masterson, who added silver is porous and “marks show up very clearly.”

 “Most coins are generally low relief, but I wanted to do something thicker, like the old Greek coins, so I made the pumpkin in really high relief.”

-Because it was well-received, it marked the beginning of an annual Halloween series that continued this year with another two-ounce silver rounder featuring a jack-o’-lantern—this time with a mask in a nod to the COVID-19 pandemic.
-This year’s rounder has a mintage of 500 and once again features the fineness and weight in stylized tombstones.
+Because it was well-received, it marked the beginning of an annual Halloween series that continued last year with another two-ounce silver rounder featuring a jack-o’-lantern—this time with a mask in a nod to the COVID-19 pandemic.
+Last year’s rounder has a mintage of 500 and once again features the fineness and weight in stylized tombstones.

 ‘TRICK OR TREAT FOR UNICEF’